juanrh/training/README.md

 __How does it work__: we call `conan install PATH_TO_conanfile.txt` _before_ calling our build system to make conan download our dependencies --and all their transitive dependencies-- and generate a file for our build system to access those dependencies.

 - The `conan install` command first look for the dependencies in the local cache (`~/.conan`), and download all missing dependencies from the configured remote repositories, by default Conan Center is the only remote.
 You can configure additinal remotes, that have a priority number (smaller implies higher priority), so conan downloads each package from the remote with higher priority that has it.
-- For Cmake this implies extending the usual flow `mkdir build && cd build && cmake .. && build` by running conan install before cmake, as `mkdir build && cd build && conan install .. && cmake .. && build`, at least if we follow the convention of keeping `CMakeLists.txt` and `conanfile.txt` both at the top of our project.
+- For Cmake this implies extending the usual flow `mkdir build && cd build && cmake .. && make` by running conan install before cmake, as `mkdir build && cd build && conan install .. && cmake .. && make`, at least if we follow the convention of keeping `CMakeLists.txt` and `conanfile.txt` both at the top of our project.
   So __Cmake doesn't really know about conan__.

 Example: